Economic Linear Quadratic MPC With Non-Unique Optimal Solutions

-In order to discuss the existence of a solution to the CGDARE and its correspondence with the solution of the OCP~\eqref{eq:ocp}, we introduce the following dissipativity assumption. \begin{Assumption}[Quadratic Pre-Dissipativity] There exists a matrix $\Lambda$ such that
+In order to discuss the existence of a solution to the CGDARE and the corresponding OCP~\eqref{eq:ocp}, we introduce the following dissipativity assumption. \begin{Assumption}[Quadratic Pre-Dissipativity] There exists a symmetric matrix $\Lambda$ such that

 \end{Assumption}

 While in the next theorem we assume stabilizability, that could be relaxed by assuming that the uncontrollable unstable modes yield zero cost.
 However, as the focus of our analysis is proving exponential stability, our stronger assumption is not restrictive in the context of this paper.